tianshuo/Impossible-AIGC-Benchmark/README.md

 This repository hosts a benchmark for evaluating future AIGC's ability to create complex images.
 It consists of 10 images, each presenting a unique challenge to assess the AI's capability to interpret complex instructions and handle abstract concepts in image creation.

 To pass this benchmark, an AI must be able to successfully pass all ten challenges with a pass rate of at least 50% for each prompt.
-As of March 8, 2024, no AIGC framework has passed this test.
+As of the creation date of March 8, 2024, no AIGC framework has passed this test.

-Below, you will find the benchmark prompts, alongside examples of passing images found on the Internet and an explanation of the challenges each prompt poses to AI.
+Below, you will find the benchmark prompts, alongside examples of passing images found on the Internet, and an explanation of the challenges each prompt poses to AI.

 ## Benchmark Images